akashprj/TextEdit/README.md

 # TextEdit
-Application made using java swing
+Application made by using java swing